nuts-foundation/nuts-specification/rfc/rfc001-nuts-start-architecture.md

 #### 4.1.2.
 Authorization

 When accessing sensitive resources, an authenticated identity also must be authorized for the requested resources \[M6, M7\].
 It depends on the particular use-case which attribute is required to link the identity to an authorized resource.
-The authorization might be given to the identity directly but in most cases the authorization lies with the organisation the user \(holding the identity\) is representing.
+The authorization might be given to the identity directly but in most cases the authorization lies with the organization the user \(holding the identity\) is representing.
 In the case of an individual authorization, the identity must have an attribute that uniquely identifies the user.
-In the case where the authorization lies with the organisation, a link between the identity and the organisation must be given.
+In the case where the authorization lies with the organization, a link between the identity and the organization must be given.
 This link must be represented by a chain of digital signatures where each certificate \(or public key\) used in the chain can be trusted \[M8\].
 See also the chapter on Trust.
-When the authorization lies with the organisation, the organisation requires an attribute that identifies that organisation.
+When the authorization lies with the organization, the organization requires an attribute that identifies that organization.

 #### 4.1.3.
 Auditing

 Auditing is required to give the subject insight in who has seen their information \[M2\].
-To assist the subject this must consist of human readable information about the user and the organisation that user is working for.
+To assist the subject this must consist of human readable information about the user and the organization that user is working for.
 Therefore it’s required for an identity to at least have human readable attributes, eg: name and initials.
-For the organisation identity this makes the organisation name required.
+For the organization identity this makes the organization name required.

 ### 4.2.
 Privacy & Legislation